purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Algebra/Numpy-Tips.md

 \end{array}\right)
 $$

+> Note: In element-wise multiplication, the two matrix must be the same shape.
+>

 - **Matrix Multiplication**: Use $A @ B$ or $np.dot(A, B)$ for matrix multiplication, denoted as $A \cdot B$.